melanibe/CIL2018/README.md

  ## Generating images
  To generate images for our final 2-in-1 model simply run `produce_images.py`.
- This file launches the image generation from a saved checkpoint file and save those whose score is above 2.5.
+ This file launches the image generation from a saved checkpoint file and save those whose score is above 3.0 (run time max.
+5 mins).

  If you would like to use your own trained model just change `run_number` and `model_number` as in the previous sections.
  The produced images are placed in the "/produced/run_number/" subfolder of the current directory.